Northeast Washington families share pain of fentanyl addiction as Cusick man sentenced for dealing fatal drugs

 "He was using the same stuff he was selling," Curt Holmes said.

-Curt Holmes said after the hearing that he was concerned there weren't enough resources to assist those abusing fentanyl, after seeing his own son's descent.
+Curt Holmes said after the hearing he was concerned there weren't enough resources to assist those abusing fentanyl, after seeing his son's descent.

 "Our system isn't set up for this," he said.
 "This is breaking all the rules."